Skip to main content

 const [presentationInMain, setPresentationInMain] = useState(true);

-Next we will define the function that will be triggered every time the user clicks over the video that is not in the main region:
+Next we will define the function that will be triggered every time the user clicks on the video that is not in the main region:

 if (event.target instanceof HTMLVideoElement) {